Kai0226/ICONIP2019/README.md

 2. The sentiment analysis code by using Google Cloud sentiment analysis is: 'Google Cloud Sentiment Analysis Code'
 3. The code for generating grand truth is: 'Grand Truth Code'
 4. The LSTM model code: 'LSTM Code'.
 The dataset is in file 'input/sentimentdataset/train2'
-5. The BERT model code: '
+5. The BERT model code: 'BERT Code'.
+The dataset is in file 'BERTinput'